Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 2. Some Varieties of Bat Flower

-3. Meaning and Symbolism
+3. Black Bat Flower Meaning and Symbolism

-The exotic bulbs are usually used tosymbolize strong awareness and intuition.
+The exotic bulbs are usually used to symbolize strong awareness and intuition.

 Some beliefs even express that those who find the wild bat flower may die suddenly or experience the loss of close relatives.